MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -CertificatePath

-Specifies a path from which to import a PKI certificate.
+Specify the path to a PKI certificate to import.
+Use the **-CertificatePassword** parameter to specify the password for this certificate file.
+Use these parameters if you configure the site for HTTPS client communication.

 ```yaml
 Type: String